Most often you have found gray Portland cement used for bricklaying.

 Step 2- Prepare the cement

-Mix two parts of clean cold water with one-part white cement.
+To make cement paint mix two parts of clean cold water with one-part white cement.

 When mixing the water and cement, be sure to mix it thoroughly enough to remove any lumps.